Which are the best ski resorts in Italy? To learn more and why we recommend them, read the following article.

 Introduction to the Best ski resorts in Italy

-Italy boasts two exceptional groups of ski resorts that are worth exploring.
+Italy boasts two exceptional ski resorts worth exploring.
 The first group lies in and around the Aosta Valley, one of Italy’s five semi-autonomous regions, with Mont Blanc looming majestically over the Alps.
 Get ready to be awestruck by the unparalleled beauty of the valleys, pyramid peaks, and less developed skiing infrastructure than that of France.
 This region offers an exceptional experience to witness the Alps before the skiing boom, so take advantage of it.

 The second group of ski resorts lies in the Dolomites, a region that offers a diverse skiing experience.
 Namely, the skiing infrastructure is more developed and intermediate-friendly.
 Furthermore, the area has some of the best food and wine in the Alps.
 The Dolomites’ unique flat-topped citadels of rock are a must-see attraction during your European skiing holiday.
 And when you’re there, remember to immerse yourself in the charm of the locals.